Farboud/Flowmeter_Review/README.md

 Silt Depth (ft)

-NOTES
+Notes

-All scripts assume consistent TSF formatting for PCSWMM Column detection is flexible and case-insensitive Missing or invalid data is skipped where applicable Designed for real monitoring datasets and hydraulic validation workflows
+TSF formatting follows PCSWMM conventions
+Column detection is flexible and case-insensitive Missing or invalid data is skipped where applicable Designed for real monitoring datasets and hydraulic validation workflows

-VERSION
+Version
 2026